 Paine College will provide fully paid tuition to an academically qualified spouse of regular, full-time employees, employed for one full year (12 months), when verification of spousal status is presented and approved.
-The waiver is contingent on the student maintaining satisfactory academic progress, and approval by the Vice President of Administrative and Fiscal Affairs.
+The waiver is contingent on completion of a FAFSA, student maintaining satisfactory academic progress, and approval by the Vice President of Administrative and Fiscal Affairs.
 The waiver is not valid for tuition overloads or student fees.